alyeska808/UFO/README.md

 # UFO

-In this module, I create a table to organize UFO data that is stored as a JavaScript array, or list.
+In this module, I will create a table to organize UFO data that is stored as a JavaScript array.
 This table will have the ability to filter data based on certain criteria and will be created using JavaScript as the primary coding language.

 ## Overview of Project:

 A request from a client to create a dynamic website that displays tabular information on UFO sightings data stored as a JavaScript array.
-They would like the ability to filter the data based on multiple criteria selected by the visitor.
-This filterable data table was created using JavaScript, while HTML/CSS and Bootstrap were used to modify and stylize the dynamic website.
+They would like the capacity to filter the data based on multiple criteria selected by the website visitor.
+This data table was created using JavaScript, with HTML/CSS and Bootstrap used to modify and stylize the website.

 ## Results: